Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

 {% tab title="iOS (AEP 3.x)" %}

-Experience Event is the event to be sent to Adobe Experience Edge Network.
+Experience Event is the event to be sent to Adobe Experience Platform Edge Network.
 The XDM data is required for any Experience Event being sent using the Edge extension.

 ```swift